NVIDIA/TensorRT-Incubator/docs/README.md

 - The docstring must include a code example (denoted by `.. code-block:: python`).

-#### Docstring Code Examples

-Code examples in public facing docstrings are preprocessed before documentation is generated.
-Specifically:

-1. Any code examples in the docstrings are executed so that their output can be displayed after the code block.
-Several modules, including `tripy` (as `tp`), `numpy` (as `np`) and `torch` are automatically imported and can be used in code examples.

-2. The values of any `tripy` type local variables are appended to the output.
-    You can customize this behavior:

-    - To disable it completely, add `# doc: no-print-locals` as a separate line at the top of the code block.

-    - To only display certain variables, add `# doc: print-locals` followed by a space separated list of variable names.
-For example: `# doc: print-locals inp out`.

-3. Any `assert` statements are stripped out.

-4. Any lines that end with `# doc: omit` are stripped out.

-### Developer Documentation
+### Guides

-In addition to the API reference, we also include documentation for developers of Tripy in [docs/development](/docs/development/).
+In addition to the API reference, we also include various guides in subdirectories of [docs](/docs).
 The markdown files there are included in `.rst` files and parsed by the Myst parser.
 This means we need to make some special considerations:

 1. We cannot use the `[[TOC]]` directive to automatically generate tables of contents.